 The Authority will implement mitigation measures to minimize impacts on these and other nonlisted special-status birds.
 BIO-MM#3 will require the project biologist to establish ESAs and nondisturbance zones (including WEF, where applicable) that support special-status species or aquatic resources and are subject to seasonal restrictions or other avoidance and minimization measures prior to ground-disturbing activity.
 BIO-MM#4 and BIO-MM#6 will require the project biologist to monitor construction activities for compliance with avoidance and minimization measures and established ESAs and nondisturbance zones and to document such monitoring through a compliance reporting program, respectively.
 BIO-MM#5 will require the project biologist to establish vehicle speed limits within the project footprint; restrict vehicle traffic to established roads, construction areas, and other permissible areas; and direct that routes be marked to prevent off-road traffic prior to ground-disturbing activity.
 BIO-MM#13 will give the project biologist authority to halt any construction activities that could injure or kill individuals belonging to special-status species.
-BIO-MM#43 will require the project footprint and delineate no-work buffers around active nests.
+BIO-MM#43 will require the project biologist to conduct pre-construction surveys for nesting non-raptor bird species within the project footprint and delineate no-work buffers around active nests.
 This measure will minimize or avoid direct impacts on individuals.

-Therefore, these mitigation measures will be effective in minimizing the project's impacts associated with habitat conversion or degradation, or individual fatalities, for purple martin, olive-sided flycatcher, and loggerhead shrike.
+Therefore, these mitigation measures will be effective in minimizing the project's impacts associated with habitat conversion or degradation, or individual fatalities, for purple martin, olivesided flycatcher, and loggerhead shrike.